mesmacosta/google-datacatalog-connectors-profiler/postgresql/metadata_generator/README.md

 To test some PostgreSQL capabilities, itâ€™s good to have a good number of tables with different complex column types.
 This script generates random metadata for PostgreSQL.

-## Activate your virtualenv if itâ€™s not up
+## Activate your virtualenv if it's not up
 ```bash
 pip install --upgrade virtualenv
 python3 -m virtualenv --python python3 env